MohamedKhaled201841/ITI-Business-session-Eng-dena-gergis-project/README.md

 this is a demo projec of fictional IT institude to choose its courses better to coup with new technologies which keep evolving quickly

-you will find we worked on into docs/
+you will find the data we worked on into docs/

 Project Organization
 ------------